-Feed your body vitamins and minerals (feeding from the inside) and also put them on your skin (feeding from the outside).
+Feed your body vitamins and minerals (feeding on the inside) and also put them on your skin (feeding on the outside).
 Skin loves a diet rich in greens.
-The chlorophyll in greens act as anti-inflammatory, oxygenator and hydrator, as well as cleansing the lymphatic system.
-For products, add a good vitamin C cream, and a serum rich in antioxidants to repair damaged skin.
+The chlorophyll in greens act as an anti-inflammatory, oxygenator, and hydrator, as well as cleansing the lymphatic system.
+For products, add a good vitamin C cream and a serum rich in antioxidants to repair damaged skin.

 Avoid excess heat (not just the sun).
 The cold season will expose you to fireplaces and extra heaters that will suck the moisture right out of your skin.
 Stand at least 6 feet away from sources of excess heat.

-Keep your uncleansed hands off your face.
-Touching the face can lead to irritation, acne, and even scarring if you’re poking at blemishes.
-EVERY time you touch your face you are spreading bacteria and possibly viruses onto your skin.
+Keep your unclean hands off your face.
+Touching the face can lead to irritation, acne, and even scarring if you're poking at blemishes.
+EVERY time you touch your face, you are spreading bacteria and possibly viruses onto your skin.

 Using these tips on a consistent basis will get you on the way to the best skin you've ever had.

 September 15, 2021

 Wrinkles around the central lip area are called vertical rhytids and we all hate them, right!
 They can be very difficult to fix.
 Even with a facelift, it only pulls this area laterally and the dissection does not and cannot extend into the lip area.